Singapore Fintech Association

 A Vice President

-Seven (7) Ordinary Committee Members (which shall include an Immediate Past President)
+Seven (7) Ordinary Committee Members (which (save as set out in paragraph 8.3) shall include an Immediate Past President)

 Unless with the prior approval in writing of the Registrar or an Assistant Registrar of Societies, a majority of the Committee Members shall be Singapore citizens or permanent residents.
 In addition, the President, Secretary, and Treasurer must be Singapore citizens or permanent residents.
 Foreign Diplomats shall not serve as Committee Members.
 The Committee shall be elected at the General Meeting in accordance with this paragraph 8.

 8.2 Only one representative of any member company may be elected to the Committee.
 At least half of the Committee members must be representatives of Ordinary Members.
-No more than two (2) Committee members may be from a bank or insurance company or finance company or trust company registered with the Monetary Authority of Singapore.
+No more than two (2) Committee members may be from a bank or insurance company or finance company or trust company regulated by the Monetary Authority of Singapore.

 8.3 Names for the positions on the Committee set out above (save for the position of the Immediate Past President), shall be proposed and seconded at the General Meeting and election will follow on a simple majority vote of the members.
 The position of Immediate Past President will not be subject to an election.
 The immediate past President who has completed his/her term as President may at his/her discretion choose to occupy the position of Immediate Past President for one (1) term.
 The term of office of each Committee Member (other than the Immediate Past President) is two (2) years.
 All persons holding any position on the Committee, except the Treasurer, may be re-elected to, or hold, any position on the Committee for a maximum of two (2) consecutive terms, except that the one (1) term period of an Immediate Past President shall not be counted towards the two (2) term period mentioned in this paragraph 8.3.
 A new Treasurer must be elected after each term.

 8.4 Election will be by secret ballot, electronic voting or show of hands, at the option of the Committee members.
-In the event of a tie, a revote shall be taken and if it still results in a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdrew in favour of one of themselves.
+In the event of a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdraws in favour of one of themselves.

 8.5 A Committee meeting shall be held after giving seven (7) days' notice to Committee members.
 The President may call a Committee meeting at any time by giving five (5) days' notice.
 A majority of the Committee members must be present for its proceedings to be valid.

-8.6 Any member of the Committee absenting himself or herself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee to serve until the next Annual General Meeting.
+8.6 Any member of the Committee absenting himself or herself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee (pursuant to the procedure set out in clause 8.7) to serve for the remainder of the term of office of the Committee member that is being replaced.
 Any changes in the Committee shall be notified to the Registrar of Societies within two (2) weeks of the change.

 DUTIES OF COMMITTEE MEMBERS